Built for the long haul

 Who founded Fruehauf, and when?

-August C. Fruehauf, a Detroit carriage builder, invented the first semi-trailer in 1914.
-He formally incorporated the Fruehauf Trailer Company in **1918**.
+August C. Fruehauf, a Detroit carriage builder, is credited with the first practical semi-trailer in 1914.
+The Fruehauf Trailer Company was incorporated in 1918.

 Are Fruehauf trailers still produced today?

-The original U.S. company closed in the 1990s following bankruptcy.
-However, the Fruehauf brand name continues under license by independent manufacturers in several international markets, including **Fruehauf de México** and operations in Europe and Australia.
+The original U.S. company closed in the 1990s.
+The brand name continues under license in several international regions, including Mexico, Europe, and Australia.

-How can I decode a Fruehauf VIN or serial number?
+How can a Fruehauf VIN or serial number be decoded?

-Where is the VIN plate typically located on a Fruehauf trailer?
+Where is the VIN or data plate usually located?

-© 2025 Fruehauf Trailer Knowledge Project.
-All rights reserved.
+© 2026 Fruehauf Trailer Knowledge Project.
 Independent reference site.